-- (a) Pipes for a fresh water inside service must be made of cast iron, ductile iron, unplasticized polyvinyl chloride (PVC-U), polybutylene (PB), steel, stainless steel, copper, polyethylene (PE), crosslinked polyethylene (PE-X) or chlorinated polyvinyl chloride (PVC-C).
-However, pipes made of polyethylene or unplasticized polyvinyl chloride must not be used for hot fresh water inside service; - (b) Pipes for a salt water inside service must be made of cast iron, ductile iron, polyethylene or unplasticized polyvinyl chloride; - (c) Pipes for a fresh water fire service must be made of cast iron, ductile iron, steel, stainless steel or copper; and - (d) Pipes for a salt water fire service must be made of steel and internally lined with chlorinated polyvinyl chloride or of ductile iron. - B2.1.2 WSD has a General Acceptance (GA) system in place to pre-approve plumbing products used in plumbing projects.
-To obtain a GA status, a supplier should submit either test results of a sample of the product or a certificate issued by authoritative certification body to prove conformity of the product to the statutory standards.
-If the submission is accepted, the WSD will include the product in its pre-approved list.
-Builders can use the product in plumbing projects before the GA expiry date of that product (the duration of validity is normally five years).
+- (a) Pipes for a fresh water inside service must be made of ductile iron, unplasticized polyvinyl chloride (PVC-U), polybutylene (PB), steel, stainless steel, copper, polyethylene (PE), crosslinked polyethylene (PE-X) or chlorinated polyvinyl chloride (PVC-C).
+However, pipes made of polyethylene or unplasticized polyvinyl chloride must not be used for hot fresh water inside service; - (b) Pipes for a salt water inside service must be made of ductile iron, polyethylene or unplasticized polyvinyl chloride; - (c) Pipes for a fresh water fire service must be made of ductile iron, steel, stainless steel or copper; and - (d) Pipes for a salt water fire service must be made of steel and internally lined with chlorinated polyvinyl chloride or of ductile iron. - B2.1.2 WSD has a General Acceptance (GA) system in place to pre-approve plumbing products used in plumbing projects.
+To obtain approval for the installation and use of pipes or fittings in inside service or fire service covered by the Waterworks Ordinance/Waterworks Regulations from this Authority, the GA applicant is required to produce one set of certification or test reports confirming their compliance with the relevant prescribed specification as listed on WSD webpage from either (a) the British Standards Institution, (b) the U.K. Water Regulations Advisory Scheme or (c) accredited laboratories acceptable to this Authority.
+For (a) and (b), please ensure that the pipes and fittings are tested against the relevant